 It’s not just the stress.
 It can also be the feeling of disempowerment.
 “You’re there to escalate issues, but when you do, nothing is done about them.
 Compliance is a soulless job.
 You end up keeping your head down, collecting your money and destroying your principles,” one compliance professional told us.

-4. Fourth most stressful job in finance: Wealth manager/private banker
+4. Wealth manager/private banker

 And if you don’t have a book of assets worth €100m?
-“It’s a job where you try to protect the assets you have from other preying bankers and run around preying on the assets of other bankers,” says Bankers Umbrella.
+“It’s a job where you try to protect the assets you have from other preying bankers and run around preying on the assets of other bankers,” he adds.
 When this is the case, he says private banking can be a harsh career choice: “By comparison, the so-called cut throat world of investment banking is like sitting on an extra fluffy towel on a warm beach while toasting marsh mellows and singing Kumbaya.”

-5. Fifth most stressful job in finance: Institutional sales
+5. Institutional sales

 Any role that focuses on sales causes stress.
 Couple this with the fact that the job security and the ceiling on salary aren’t what they used to be, and institutional sales can be a grind.
 “As technology automates much of the function, there is simply less need for a human interface,” said Cohen.

-6. Sixth most stressful job in finance: Management consulting
+6. Management consulting

 When Harvard Business School professors researched working conditions at leading strategy consulting firms in 2013, they found people who claimed to work 15 hour days and to sleep less than six hours a night.
 “There’s a correlation between success and the willingness to just put everything else aside and do a ton of work,” said one.

 Like banks, consulting firms have implemented programs to mitigate work stress.
 One junior consultant who’s worked in banking told us consulting jobs are better: the hours are shorter and the work is more varied and creative.
+Travel is the real key.

 In theory, fund management isn’t that much of a stressful career.
-Long only managers invest for the long term and have time to ponder their decisions.
+Long-only managers invest for the long term and have time to ponder their decisions.

 In reality, it’s not that easy.

-Even so, this is better than working in an investment bank: “You can be right all day long on the sell side, you still have to hustle your a** off,” Osprey points out.
+Even so, this is better than working in an investment bank: “You can be right all day long on the sell-side, you still have to hustle your a** off,” Osprey points out.

 Like risk and compliance, tech pros get yelled at – a lot.
 “They take plenty of blame, even when things are out of their hands, and they constantly have to re-educate themselves and take courses,” said Lisa Mogilner, a recruiter at Dynamics Associates.